dsc-dsc-dsc/btc-e_Trade_bot/testing/README.md

     pair = "ltc_usd"

-Also you may edit other variables such as trade threshold The testing folder is for testing releases that may or may not be working, try them at your own risk
+Also you may edit other variables such as trade threshold
 ### Donate

 If you like my bot, a donation to either one of the following addresses  would be appreciated: